akanadocs/akanadocs.github.io/sp/platform-monitoring.md

 [ $? -ne 0 ] && { echo "Cannot connect to database"; exit 1; }
 [ $result -gt 20 ] && ERROR_MSG=${ERROR_MSG}"INDEX_QUEUE is more than 20 in $db database: ${result}${NL}${NL}"
 ```

+**Resolution**: First check to see if the indexing job is stuck (next section).
+If not, inspect the logs to see if there is an error processing the object on the queue.
+Occasionally an error is caused when updating an index related to a deleted object.
+The only option is to delete the offending row from the table and send the logs to support@akana.com.

 #### <a name="db-scheduler"></a>Scheduler